-In certain cases, replacing legacy business systems and equipment altogether is a more cost-effective solution than continuously maintaining and upgrading them.
+In some cases, replacing legacy business systems and equipment altogether is more cost-effective than continuously maintaining and upgrading them.
 Here are five common pieces of legacy technology that may be holding your company back and what you can do about it.

 1. Single-Function Office Printers

 Printers and fax machines are essential equipment in most office settings, and keeping them well maintained can increase employee productivity.
 But as your company scales, the time and effort it takes to troubleshoot multiple devices while keeping them updated can be challenging.

 An excellent alternative to using legacy single-function office equipment is investing in a multifunction printer (MFP).
 Multifunction printers are a more efficient way for organizations to manage their print and copying needs.
-Capable of merging all print, fax, and copying needs into one solution, multi-function printers can manage significantly larger workloads than most single-function devices while their integrated software and security are easy to upgrade and user-friendly for employees.
+Capable of merging all print, fax, and copying needs into one solution, MFPs can manage significantly larger workloads than most single-function devices.
+At the same time, their integrated software and security are easy to upgrade and user-friendly for employees.

 2. On-Premise Servers

-Managing on-premise servers and enterprise solutions can have its benefits.
+Managing on-premise servers and enterprise solutions can have benefits.
 For example, it gives companies complete control over their data compliance needs and the ability to create customized IT solutions for their business.
 However, managing these in-house solutions can be costly over time and require a lot of employee bandwidth to maintain.

-Moving to a cloud-based environment can be a cost-effective alternative to managing on-premise servers and gives businesses the ability to significantly improve the mobility of their workforce.
+Transitioning to a cloud-based environment is a cost-effective alternative to managing on-premise servers and allows businesses to significantly improve their workforce’s mobility.
 Enterprise solutions like Office 365 give organizations access to several business applications in one cloud-based solution and are fully accessible from anywhere in the world.

 3. Operating Systems

-Most companies who’ve been in business for several years have built their infrastructures around outdated operating systems.
-This is a common issue that can cause roadblocks if an organization adopts newer technology that is no longer compatible with these systems.
-Older operating systems can also cause a significant security risk if they are no longer receiving regular updates and patches from their developers.
+Most companies in business for several years have built their infrastructures around outdated operating systems.
+This common issue can cause roadblocks if an organization adopts newer technology that is no longer compatible with these systems.
+Older operating systems can also cause a significant security risk if they no longer receive regular updates and patches from their developers.